huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

     />
 </div>

+To get access to the models and datasets in a Gated Group Collection, a single access request on the page of any of those repositories is needed.
+Once your request is approved, you will be able to access all the other repositories in the collection, including future ones.

-Visit our [gated models](https://huggingface.co/docs/hub/models-gated#access-gated-models-as-a-user) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#access-gated-datasets-as-a-user) documentation to know more about it.
+Visit our [gated models](https://huggingface.co/docs/hub/models-gated#access-gated-models-as-a-user) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#access-gated-datasets-as-a-user) documentation to know more requesting access to a repository.